philipturner/ARHeadsetKit/docs/building-documentation.md

 ## Updating documentation

-Periodically, do the following to make sure ARHeadsetKit and the tutorials are up to date:
+Periodically, do the following to make sure ARHeadsetKit and its tutorials are up to date:

 1. In the bottom left of the Xcode window, right-click "ARHeadsetKit" under "Package Dependencies".
 1. Click "Update Package".
 In the top of the Xcode window, you will see tasks related to package loading in progress.